IIIF/api/source/presentation/4.0/model.md

 The value of this property _MUST_ be a non-negative integer.

 * An AnnotationCollection _SHOULD_ have the `total` property.<br/>
-  Clients _SHOULD_ process the `total` property on an AnnotationCollection.
+  Clients _SHOULD_ process the `total` property on an Annotation Collection.
 * A Collection with Collection Pages _SHOULD_ have the `total` property.<br/>
   Clients _SHOULD_ process the `total` property on a Collection.